pytorch/pytorch/docs/source/sparse.rst

 Accelerating nn.Linear with semi-structured sparsity
 ----------------------------------------------------
-You can accelerate the linear layers in your model if the weights are already semi-structured sparse with just a few lines of code:
+You can accelerate the linear layers in your model for inference if the weights are already semi-structured sparse with just a few lines of code:

     >>> input = torch.rand(64, 64).half().cuda()
     >>> mask = torch.Tensor([0, 0, 1, 1]).tile((64, 16)).cuda().bool()
     >>> linear = nn.Linear(64, 64).half().cuda()
     >>> linear.weight = nn.Parameter(to_sparse_semi_structured(linear.weight.masked_fill(~mask, 0)))

+Semi-structured sparsity can also be used to accelerate training with `torchao <https://github.com/pytorch/ao/tree/main/torchao/sparsity/training>`_.

 .. _sparse-coo-docs: